BigRedS/lets-encrypt-nginx/README.txt

 The first item in this list is taken as the name of the site.
 Options may be set on successive lines that begin with spaces; currently supported options are:

   auto_www  - if set to 'on', automatically add the 'www' subdomain to all names.
 Set
               to 'off' to disable.
-  backend  - literal string used as the argument to nginx's proxy_pass
+Not implemented yet! backend   - literal string used as the argument to nginx's proxy_pass nginx_ssl - set to 0 to skip setting up nginx SSL (so you can have a cleartext site running before requesting certs from Let's Encrypt). nginx_clear - set to 0 to skip setting up nginx on port 80

 The first site in the file may be named '_default' to set defaults for all successive sites.
 Lines beginning '#' are skipped as comments.